rocsea0626/contract_tracker/doc/design_doc.md

 ## TODO
+- timestamp format
+- log in as a different user
+- ready about create class in Nodejs
 - implement data schema check in API gateway ?
+- api doc generation ?
 - pagination ?
 - allow API key
 - allow data encryption with SSL
 - allow integration test with Code Pipeline
 - hide DELETE from Prod stage
+- log into AWS console with dev user